Malachov/mypythontools_cicd/README.md

 ### build
 Build your application to .exe with pyinstaller.
 It also builds javascript frontend with npm build if configured, which is used mostly in PyVueEel applications.

+### cicd
+Pipeline for all the other submodules, that provide configurable CI/CD.

 ### deploy
 Build package and push it to PyPi.

+### docs
+Provide documentation with sphinx.

+### git
+Works with git.
+You can check branch here, commit all changes or push to repository.

 ### misc
-Miscellaneous functions that are too small to have own subpackage.
+Miscellaneous functions that are too small to have own subpackage, like for example formatting with black.

+### packages
+For example, you can work with requirements here.
+Usually used in 'setup.py'.

 ### project_paths
 Subpackage where you can get paths used in your project (path to README,  \_\_init__.py etc.).

-### project_utils
-In project utils you can find many functions for CI/CD like formatting, docs creation, version setting etc.
-There is also pipelining function that will call them in defined order.

 ### tests
 Runs tests in more venvs with different python versions, also with wsl linux if configured and create coverage.

+### venvs
+Works with virtual environments.

 ## Mypythontools